Archive for category Author: Rolina van Vliet

 The Art of Abstract Painting || Rolina Van Vliet

-Posted by henry in Author: Rolina van Vliet, Medium: Acrylic, Publisher: Search Press, Subject: Abstract on July 21, 2009
+Posted by Henry in Author: Rolina van Vliet, Medium: Acrylic, Publisher: Search Press, Subject: Abstract on Jul 21, 2009

 This is Rolina Van Vliet’s second book and pretty much picks up where Painting Abstracts left off.
 The subtitle, A Guide to Creativity and Free Expression slightly begs a question, but emphasises that this is very much a series about the creative aspects of abstract painting rather than the practical matter of getting paint onto paper or canvas.